DoctorLogicProduct/dltest/_pages/products/growth-accelerators/growth-accelerators.md

   component_css: feature
   headline: "Build Trust With Video"
   class: growth-accelerators__feature--3
-  text: "Video has been proven to attract more consumer attention than any other medium and is the best channel to build trust and increase awareness around your medical practice.
-To really stand out from your competition, and increase traffic to your website video should be part of your marketing strategy."
+  text: "Video has been proven to attract more consumer attention than any other medium.
+To really stand out from your competition, build trust and increase traffic to your website, video should be part of your marketing strategy."
   btn:
   - btn-link: /products/growth-accelerators/video-content
     btn-label: Learn More